TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 ## Personal data protection

-The conditions for processing personal data are set out in Altme's privacy and data protection policy, accessible here https://altme.co/privacy.
+The conditions for processing personal data are set out in Talao's privacy and data protection policy, accessible here https://Talao.co/privacy.

 ## Customer

-Customer Service can be reached by following this link: mailto:contact@altme.io
+Customer Service can be reached by following this link: mailto:contact@Talao.io

 ## Subcontracting